lammy8/Vince_Portfolio/README.md

 Enter github link here.
 Enter jupyter notebook link here.

 Enter description here.

+### Rotten Tomatoes: Sentiment Analysis
+Used TensorFlow neural networks to solve the Sentiment Analysis on Movie Reviews Kaggle competition.
+The dataset contains syntactic subphrases of Rotten Tomatoes movie reviews.
+The task is to label the phrases as positive or negative on a scale from 1 to 5.
+The aim is not label the entire review, but individual phrases from within the reviews, which is a more difficult task.

 ## Regression problems
 ### House Prices: Advanced Regression Techniques
 Enter github link here.
 Enter jupyter notebook link here.